libukai/WriterAI/README.md

 - Unzip the downloaded file, and open the folder with VSCode

-- Go through the process elaborated above to add your OpenAI API key and setup ScribeAI for the first time
+- Go through the process elaborated above to add your OpenAI API key and setup WriterAI for the first time

 ## ⚙️ Settings
-- You can also change your API key in User Settings via `Code` -> `Preferences` -> `Settings` and under `Extensions` you will find `ScribeAI` settings.
-Or you can just search `ScribeAI` in search box.
+- You can also change your API key in User Settings via `Code` -> `Preferences` -> `Settings` and under `Extensions` you will find `WriterAI` settings.
+Or you can just search `WriterAI` in search box.
 <p align="center">
   <img src="./userSettings.png" />
 </p>